-With more than 50 data and analytics experts scheduled to speak at CDAO Auckland, 21-23 November 2022, we want to give you a chance to get to know a few of them a bit better.
+After more than 50 data and analytics experts spoke during CDAO Auckland in November, we wanted to give you a chance to get to know a few of them a bit better.
 We spoke with the following speakers for a deep dive into what they think are the most pressing challenges and opportunities in data:

 - Mazen Kassis, Head of Data & Analytics, foodstuffs North Island